Growing Lemons In Containers:

-- Lemon trees grown in indoor should be provided with a good amount of light.
+- Lemon trees grown indoor should be provided with a good amount of light.

 Best Spot For Growing Lemons In Containers

-- Lemon trees in containers, grows well in outdoors in regions where temperatures will be above 18° to 45 °c.
+- Lemon trees in containers grow well outdoors in regions where temperatures will be above 18° to 45 °c.

-- In winter you should protect your plants at night by covering them or moving them indoors, and in daytime trees should get at least 6 to7hours in outdoors.
+- In winter you should protect your plants at night by covering them or moving them indoors, and in the daytime, trees should get at least 6 to7 hours outdoors.

 Winter Care for Growing Lemons In Containers

-- Lemon plants are cold sensitive, so take best protection plants in winter.
-Place plants in indoors or cover them with cloches.
+- Lemon plants are cold-sensitive, so take the best protection plants in winter.
+Place plants indoors or cover them with cloches.

 - When the temperature goes below 10°c degrees, place the lemon tree containers in greenhouses or indoors to protect them from frost.